web-audio-components/web-audio-components-spec/Readme.md

 This document defines the requirements that a component must meet in order to be compliant and interoperable with other Web Audio Components (WACs).

 This spec is still a work in progress as we discover new uses and features.
-Please [open an issue](https://github.com/web-audio-components/web-audio-components-spec/issues) for any feedback!
+Please check out the [discussion group](https://groups.google.com/forum/#!forum/web-audio-components) to provide feedback!

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **RECOMMENDED**, **MAY** and **OPTIONAL** in this document are to be interpreted as described in [RFC2119](http://www.ietf.org/rfc/rfc2119.txt), yeah yeah yeah...

 ## Goals